-9 luxurious fall escapes
+9 luxurious fall escapes in the US

 The accommodations, which include a lodge, barn, houses and glamping cabins, have the coziness of a log cabin, yet because of ample sunlight, still manage to be airy.
 The decor features hardwood floors, ornate rugs and just the right amount of leather, with small touches -- such as a cow hide here, a throw pillow there -- that make it feel Western without being cheesy.

 In keeping with its roots, the 6,600-acre ranch offers an abundance of activities such as horseback riding, fly fishing and shooting.
-Its annual Autumn Harvest Weekend takes place from October 12 to 15 and includes an intimate performance by LeAnn Rimes, farm-to-table meals, sampling of local ciders and a barn dance.
-(Rates start at $2,000 per accommodation, per night, plus a 20% ranch fee.)
+Its annual Autumn Harvest Weekend takes place from October 18 to 21, 2018, and includes an intimate performance by LeAnn Rimes, farm-to-table meals, sampling of local ciders and a barn dance.

 9. The Lodge at Moosehead Lake: Greenville, Maine